Publishing and Sharing Information

 MyRI – online tutorial covering the various metrics used to help assess publication impact of researchers and research.

-Irrespective of where you choose to publish, you should ensure you comply with the University of Wolverhampton Publications Policy (PDF 232K, Downloads file), making all journal articles and conference papers available on an open access basis by depositing a copy in the University Repository WIRE.
+Irrespective of where you choose to publish, you should ensure you comply with the University of Wolverhampton Open Access Publications Policy, making all journal articles and conference papers available on an open access basis by depositing a copy in the University Repository WIRE.

 The significant increase in open access online publishing has many benefits, but it has also allowed new publishers to enter the market that do not apply sufficient rigour and quality control to the output they publish.
 Such publishing is sometimes referred to as ‘predatory publishing’ and is characterised by aggressive marketing (especially targeted at early career researchers), the charging of authors for publication (although this may not be apparent up front), quick turn-around to publication and a lack of rigorous peer review (despite sometimes making reassurances to the contrary).
 There is evidence to suggest that some such emerging publishers are entirely revenue driven at the expense of any true academic credentials.